s-janjic-220187/test-app-import/project/README.md

-# Test Load App
+# Slava Pivcu app !

-A modern Flask web application for importing, viewing, and managing test user data and events (Rodjendani, slave i veselja) from XML files.
+A modern Flask web application for importing, viewing, and managing user data and events (Rodjendani, slave i veselja) from XML files.
 Designed for both desktop and mobile browsers with a responsive, engaging UI.

 ## Features
-- **Landing Page:** Welcoming home page with modern design.
+- **Landing Page:** Welcoming home page with modern design and new app name.
 - **User Table:** View and sort users from either the `user` or `test_user` tables.
 - **Import Users:** Dedicated page with documentation and example XML format.
 Import users from an XML file into the `test_user` table.
 - **Events Calendar:** View, add, edit, and delete events (Rodjendan, Slava, Veselje) in a stylish calendar.
 User birthdays are automatically synced as 'Rodjendan' events.
+Clicking a birthday event opens a modern modal with full user info and edit option.
-- **Calendar Improvements:** Events are now clearly visible on the calendar, and a date picker allows you to jump to any month.
-You can add, edit, and delete events directly from the calendar interface.
+- **Modern Date Picker:** User date of birth uses a modern Flatpickr date picker for a better experience.
 - **Responsive Design:** Works well on both web and Android/mobile browsers.
-- **Modern UI:** Uses Bootstrap, FullCalendar, and custom CSS for a clean, attractive look.
+- **Modern UI:** Uses Bootstrap, FullCalendar, Flatpickr, and custom CSS for a clean, attractive look.
 - **Database Healthcheck:** Docker Compose healthcheck for MariaDB now uses the correct root user and password, preventing access denied warnings and ensuring reliable startup.
 - **Favicon:** Added a favicon for browser tab icon.
 No more 404 errors for /favicon.ico.
 - **FullCalendar CSS:** FullCalendar is now styled using a local CSS file, ensuring robust and consistent appearance without CDN or CORS issues.